 South Korea’s history of economic success is sustained by its ability to adapt to the accelerating pace of global change.
-It is the fourth biggest economy in Asia and the 12th largest GDP by nominal.
+It is the fourth biggest economy in Asia and the 12th largest by nominal GDP.
 Its massive transformation after the end of the Korean War in 1953 turned the country into an industrial powerhouse and opened its gates to foreign economies.

 Its export-oriented policies and investment in innovation played a crucial role in developing the economy into what it is now.
 Textiles and light manufacturing were the first industries targeted for economic development before shifting to heavy industries such as iron and steel and chemicals manufacturing.

 Later on, South Korea refocused its efforts toward high-technology industries, such as automobile and electronics production, as well as information technology.
 The government’s economic strategy allowed real GDP growth to average 7.3% annually between 1960 and 2019.